gaultier/blog/optimization-tales-cockroachdb-part1.md

 - What am I optimizing for?
 CPU, latency, memory, contention time, number of retries, throughput, etc. In our case: rows scanned, mainly.
 - When am I done?
 What is an acceptable performance budget?
 In our case: ~10 rows scanned.

 For the recovery flow, latency (or throughput for that matter) do not *really* matter: whether it takes 1ms or 5s is *fine*.
 I say this as a performance ~junkie~ advocate!
 I hate slow software!
 But for user driven, rarely performed actions, a handful of seconds is ok!
 What is not ok is creating humongous load on the database for no reason, which impacts every action in the system.
-That was my goal: reduce rows scanned to <10 and CPU time to <10ms.
 Reducing latency is a nice side-effect.